 - Helps to infill damaged and bare patches

-- Infill thin or worn areas giving your lawn a thicker, denser sward
+- Infills thin or worn areas giving your lawn a thicker, denser sward

-For drier, more shady areas you’ll need a more drought tolerant seed blend.
-We recommend using our Gro-Sure Smart Lawn Seed Shady & Dry Areas lawn seed.
+For drier or shadier areas you’ll need a more drought tolerant seed blend.
+We recommend using our Gro-Sure Smart Lawn Seed Shady & Dry lawn seed.
 It has a unique blend of ultra shade resistant and drought tolerant seed varieties.
-It gives a very resilient grass that is capable of growing even under minimal sunlight.
+It grows a resilient lawn that can thrive with minimal moisture and sunlight.

 - For areas where your grass never seems to grow try our Gro-Sure Smart Lawn Seed